Chemotherapy for eye cancer

 - Intrathecal: If the lymphoma might have spread to the brain or spinal cord, chemo can be given directly into the cerebrospinal fluid (the fluid surrounding the brain and spinal cord).
 Often, this is done during a lumbar puncture (spinal tap).
 Another option is to place a special type of catheter (an Ommaya reservoir) into the fluid through a small hole in the skull.
 The end of the catheter, which has a dome-shaped reservoir, stays just under the scalp.
 Doctors and nurses can use a thin needle to give chemo drugs through the reservoir.

-- Systemic: Chemo drugs may be injected into a vein (usually in the arm) or taken as pills, after which they will reach all areas of the body.
-This route is especially useful if the cancer might have spread to parts of the body beyond where it started.
+- Systemic: Chemo drugs can be injected into a vein (usually in the arm) or taken as pills, after which they will reach all areas of the body.
+This route is especially useful if the cancer might have spread to other parts of the body.

 Methotrexate is a chemo drug often used to treat lymphoma of the eye.
 It can be given directly into the eye, intrathecally, or systemically.
 It is often given in combination with other drugs to treat lymphoma.
 Many other chemo drugs can be used as well.

 Doctors give chemo in cycles, with each period of treatment followed by a rest period to give the body time to recover.
 Chemo cycles generally last about 3 to 4 weeks.
-Most chemo treatments are given on an outpatient basis (in the doctor’s office or hospital outpatient department), but some require hospital admission.
-Sometimes a patient may get one chemotherapy combination for several cycles and later switch to a different one if the first combination does not seem to be working well.
+Most chemo treatments are given on an outpatient basis (in the doctor’s office or hospital outpatient department), but some require a hospital stay.
+Sometimes a patient may get one chemo combination for several cycles and later switch to a different one if the first combination does not seem to be working well.

 Chemotherapy for melanoma of the eye

-Melanoma usually does not respond well to standard chemotherapy drugs.
+Melanoma usually does not respond well to standard chemo drugs.
 Chemo is used only when the cancer has become widespread.
 If chemo is used, the treatment is generally the same as for melanoma of the skin.
-For more information, refer to our document Melanoma Skin Cancer.
+For more information, see Melanoma Skin Cancer.

 Newer targeted drugs, which work in different ways from chemo drugs, have shown some promise in treating skin melanomas in recent years, and are now being studied for use against eye melanomas.